 - Testing Accommodations

 Initiating the testing accommodation procedure is the responsibility of the student.
 Testing accommodations may include extended time, scribe, computer for written exams, use of a spell checking device, calculator, readers, and accessible test formats such as Braille and enlarged print.
 Unless there is a time conflict, tests will be scheduled at the same time as the rest of the class.
-A student who misses a test or exam scheduled with ODS will be required to notify the faculty member.
-ODS is not able to reschedule exams.
+A student who misses a test or exam scheduled with OARS will be required to notify the faculty member.
+OARS is not able to reschedule exams.
 Rescheduling of exams is the responsibility of, and should be initiated by, the student in consultation with the faculty member, and a faculty member must approve the rescheduling.
 A student who is late for a scheduled exam must finish the test in the time remaining (extended time will be calculated from the scheduled time of the test, not the time of arrival).
 Final exams will only be rescheduled in accordance with university policy.

 - Classroom Accommodations

 Classroom accommodations may include: sign language interpretation; assistive listening devices; note taking; use of tape recorder; priority seating and alternative testing.
 Students receiving in-class support services must attend classes on a regular basis or risk losing those services.